The deadline for applying for the EU Settlement Scheme has passed.

-Even if you have a permanent residence card, you will still need to apply for the scheme to gain a status under UK law.
+Even if you have a permanent residence card issued by the Home Office under the EEA Regulations, you still needed to apply for the scheme to gain a status under UK law.

 If you change employer after 30 June 2021 you will be required to show you hold this status to the new employer.

 Information for EU nationals on proving your UK Immigration status

 Click here for a UK Government guide on how to prove your UK immigration status for work, rent or travelling.